israelio/flip-to-hebrew/README.md

 ### installation instruction

-Download the automator package from [here](https://github.com/israelio/flip-to-hebrew/bin/fliptohebrew.zip)
+Download the automator package from [here](https://github.com/israelio/flip-to-hebrew/raw/master/bin/flipToHebrew.zip)

+Open the zip, double click on the automator package and choose to install it.

+In order to assign a shortcut open the keyboard settings pane and choose shortcuts, choose Services on the left menu and under Text service on the right choose flipToHebrew and assign it a shortcut of your choice.